senyosimpson/blog/blog/content/posts/data-replication.md

 ### Limitations of quorum consistency

 Even with the quorum condition satisfied, there are edge cases that can arise.
-These are often unrelated to quorum itself but the nature of distributed systems.
+These are often unrelated to a quorum itself but the nature of distributed systems.

 * If a sloppy quorum is used, the replicas written to and read from are not guaranteed to overlap.
 * If a write and read happen concurrently, it is undetermined whether the read response is of the old or new value.